WHY DO WE COLLECT DATA?

-The Ginger and Spice Festival collects your personal data when you decide to communicate or interact with us for one of the following reasons:
+The Ginger and Spice Festival and Spice Larder collects your personal data when you decide to communicate or interact with us for one of the following reasons:

 - You buy a ticket to one of our festival fringe events

 - You apply for a volunteer position with an application form or CV

-- You apply for a creative opportunity with an proposal or CV
+- You apply for a creative opportunity with a proposal or CV

 - You apply for a trade stall at the Spice Exchange Market